8ta4/gag/README.md

    ---

    Bernie Madoff's underpants were sold at an auction.
 They were from "Fraud of the Loom."
+   An airline in Sweden plans to host the first-ever in-flight gay wedding in December.
+The entire flight crew is excited for the event, although the right wing isn't happy about it.
    ```

 1. Copy and paste the jokes you created below the prompt.

 1. Run GPT-4o to get scores on each joke.

-That Bernie Madoff underpants joke is from the Late Show with David Letterman.
-If your jokes score as high or higher than the reference joke, they might be as funny as or funnier than what you see on TV.
+The Fraud of the Loom joke is from the Late Show with David Letterman, and the right wing joke is from Late Night with Jimmy Fallon.
+If your jokes score as high or higher than these reference jokes, they might be as funny as or funnier than what you see on TV.